 Notice that in the linear case $p=1$ the two scales match and the truncation by $1$ can be neglected in the blow-up around a jump point of $u$.

-{{It} suffices to prove the $\Gamma$-limsup inequality for functions $u\in SBV\cap L^\infty(\Omega;\R^m)$ for which there exists a locally finite decomposition of $\R^n$ in simplexes, such that $u$ is affine in the interior of each of them}, thanks to the density result \cite[Corollary~2.3]{CFI23} and to the relaxation Theorem~\ref{relaxation}.
-The rest of the proof is an explicit construction obtained rescaling properly and gluing together the optimal profile of {a surface energy density $\gpsup(z,\nu)$ (with no truncation involved, {at variance with} $\gpinf$, cf. \eqref{eqdefGpsnu sup}) with the affine function defining $u$ in each simplex.
-In particular {we show that} $\gpinf=\gpsup$ in case the projection property in \eqref{e:projectionproperty intro} holds.}
+{It suffices to prove the $\Gamma-\limsup$ inequality for functions $u\in SBV\cap L^\infty(\Omega;\R^m)$ for which there exists a locally finite decomposition of $\R^n$ in simplexes, such that $u$ is affine in the interior of each of them}, thanks to the density result \cite[Corollary~2.3]{CFI23} and to the relaxation Theorem~\ref{relaxation}.
+The rest of the proof is an explicit construction obtained by properly rescaling and gluing together the optimal profile of {a surface energy density $\gpsup(z,\nu)$ (with no truncation involved, {at variance with} $\gpinf$, cf. \eqref{eqdefGpsnu sup}) with the affine function defining $u$ in each simplex.
+In particular {we show that} $\gpinf=\gpsup$ in the case where the projection property in \eqref{e:projectionproperty intro} holds.}